Death on the High Seas Act (DOHSA)

 Hazards of Maritime Work

-If the death occurred on an offshore vessel, it must be beyond three nautical miles from the shore of any state to qualify under the DOHSA.
+If the death occurred on an offshore vessel, it must be beyond three nautical miles from shore to qualify under the DOHSA.

 The Difference Between DOHSA & the Jones Act